Sitefinity/sitefinity-admin-app-extensions/src/tree/README.md

 ### Implement the component

-Implement a component as you normally would in Angular, with just one requirement, that your custom component **must** extend the `abstract class CustomTreeComponentBase`, it will force you to implement the only property `item: any`, which as stated on top, will be populated by the item that is going to be rendered.
+Implement a component as you normally would in Angular, with just one requirement, that your custom component **should** extend the `abstract class CustomTreeComponentBase`, it will force you to implement the only property `item: DataItem`, which as stated on top, will be populated by the item that is going to be rendered.

-> IMPORTANT - Please note that there is a known limitation, you cannot use the Angular binding syntax {{item.data.CreatedBy}}, when creating component HTML templates, you must use another binding, for example [textContent]="item.data.CreatedBy".
+> IMPORTANT - Please note that there is a known limitation, you cannot use the Angular binding syntax {{item.data.CreatedBy}}, when creating component HTML templates, you must use another binding, for example [textContent]="item.data.CreatedBy", or [innerHtml]="item.data.Content".

 ```typescript
 import { Component, Input } from "@angular/core";